Skip to content

 Although vendor finance can be a positive if you don’t have genuine savings, are self-employed or have a bad credit history, like most things there are risks in taking a vendor financed option which includes paying higher than market value, the higher interest rate on repayments, does not build equity as quick and penalties for missed repayments can be harsh like voiding the agreement entirely.

-Most vendor finance is offered by corporations and there is still a criterion required to satisfy the eligibility requirements.
-Most criteria are a certain percentage of price for deposit payment (around 2% generally), be able to afford the repayments and most corporations want the property to be in a major city where the return is guaranteed.
+Most vendor finance is offered by corporations, and there is still a criterion required to satisfy the eligibility requirements.
+Most criteria are a certain percentage of price for deposit payment (previously around 2% but often now closer to 5%–10%), being able to afford the repayments, and most corporations want the property to be in a major city where the return is guaranteed.

 If you are thinking of entering into a Vendor Finance agreement as the Vendor or borrower, Coutts can assist to ensure that you are protected and draft the agreement between the parties.